qijunz/COPROseq/README.md

 ### Dependencies
 1. Download the source from GitHub repo: [COPROseq-master.zip](https://github.com/qijunz/COPROseq/archive/refs/heads/master.zip).
 2. Decompress the source and make sure the main scrip `run_coproseq.py` is in your working directory.
 3. Download and install [trimmomatic](http://www.usadellab.org/cms/index.php?page=trimmomatic).
-If you download binary, make sure file `trimmomatic-0.39.jar` is in your `PATH`.
+If you download binary, make sure file `trimmomatic-0.39.jar` is in your `PATH`, in some cases this doesn't work, alternatively you can specify `trimmomatic-0.39.jar` file path in `-t`/`--trimmomatic_directory` argument.
 4. Download and install [Java](https://www.java.com/en/download/help/download_options.html) which is required to run trimmomatic.
 5. Download and install [kallisto](https://pachterlab.github.io/kallisto/download).